Intercultural Cities: visibility guidelines

 Research brings evidence that cities’ intercultural policies and political commitment are the most determining factor of public opinion on immigrants and thus it is highly recommended to use online tools to give better visibility to that intercultural engagement.

-That is why the intercultural cities are strongly encouraged publicly highlight their commitment towards inclusive integration and diversity as an advantage by setting-up a dedicated page on their city website to communicate on activities and projects they are implementing on intercultural issue, and on the related policies.
+That is why the intercultural cities are strongly encouraged to publicly highlight their commitment towards inclusive integration and diversity as an advantage by setting-up a dedicated page on their city website; this will allow them to communicate on activities and projects they are implementing on intercultural issue, and on the related policies.

 The Intercultural Cities team can help you design the content for your Intercultural City’s webpage.
 Write us at: email@example.com.